A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Application III: Entropy production in stochastic thermodynamics

-\begin{rem} \normalfont Note that similar versions of Theorems~\ref{theo:secondlaw} and~\ref{theo:IFT} were derived in \cite{seifert2005entropy} via physical arguments.
+\begin{rem} \normalfont Note that similar versions of Theorems~\ref{theo:secondlaw},~\ref{theo:IFT} and \ref{theo:DFT} were derived in \cite{seifert2005entropy} via physical arguments.
 We observe that the approaches in \cite{seifert2005entropy} (see equation~(14) therein) and ours constitute two distinct perspectives in stochastic thermodynamics.
-Specifically, in \cite{seifert2005entropy}, time reversal is applied to trajectories in path space~$C[0,T]$, rather than to the process~$X_{\cdot}$ itself.
-Whereas, our arguments rely entirely on the comparison between forward and reversed processes. \end{rem}
+Specifically, in \cite{seifert2005entropy}, time-reversal is applied to trajectories in path space~$C[0,T]$, rather than to the process~$X_{\cdot}$ itself.
+In contrast, our arguments rely entirely on the comparison between forward and reversed processes. \end{rem}

-Now we are ready to give the formulation to calculate the total entropy production on average in the perspective of computation.
-This is given by the following theorem. \begin{thm}[Total entropy production] The total entropy production on average of the system \eqref{eqn:SDEentropy} is given as:
+Now we are ready to calculate the total entropy production in a more computational perspective. \begin{thm}[Total entropy production] The total entropy production on average of the system \eqref{eqn:SDEentropy} is given as: